dcos/dcos-docs/1.10/metrics/datadog.md

    1. Assign permissions to the plugin: `chmod 0755 /opt/mesosphere/bin/dcos-metrics-datadog-standalone-plugin`.

 1. On every master node:
-    1. Create the master systemd service file in `/etc/systemd/system/dcos-metrics-datadog-plugin.service`.
-Fill in your Datadog API key and set the `-config` option based on whether you are running DC/OS Enterprise or DC/OS open source.
+    1. Create the master systemd service file in `/etc/systemd/system/dcos-metrics-datadog-master.service`.
+Fill in your [Datadog API key](https://app.datadoghq.com/account/settings#api) and set the `-config` option based on whether you are running DC/OS Enterprise or DC/OS open source.

         ```
         [Unit]